line/centraldogma/site/src/sphinx/setup-configuration.rst

   - the addresses or ranges of `Classless Inter-domain Routing (CIDR) <https://tools.ietf.org/html/rfc4632>`_ blocks of trusted proxy servers. e.g. ``10.0.0.1`` for a single address or ``10.0.0.0/8`` for a CIDR block.
     With ``trustedProxyAddresses`` and ``clientAddressSources`` properties, you can get a client address who initiated a request from the access log.
-If ``null`` or an empty array, a remote endpoint of the connected socket is used as a client address.
+If ``null`` or an empty array, the remote address of the connection is used as a client address.

 - ``clientAddressSources`` (string array)

-  - the HTTP header names to be used for retrieving a client address. ``PROXY_PROTOCOL`` is reserved keyword for getting the source address specified in a `PROXY protocol <https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt>`_ message.
+  - the HTTP header names to be used for retrieving a client address. ``PROXY_PROTOCOL`` is a reserved keyword for getting the source address specified in a `PROXY protocol <https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt>`_ message.
     By default, ``forwarded``, ``x-forwarded-for`` and ``PROXY_PROTOCOL`` are used only if ``trustedProxyAddresses`` is configured.
-Otherwise, a remote endpoint of the connected socket is used as a client address.
+Otherwise, the remote address of the connection is used as a client address.

 - ``numWorkers`` (integer)